Car Camping – How to Save Money on Accommodation Costs

 • Places I would not Park my Car to Sleep in Overnight

-I would not park at dark public parks or in national parks, unless there was lighting.
+I would not park at dark public parks or in national parks, unless there was lighting and other cars around.
 I wouldn’t go off-road either as it may look suspicious.

 What About Going to the Toilet?